bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 ### Final thoughts

 The consept of derived state is very powerful and atoms and selectors let you build a flexible and maintainable application.
 Its super easy to get started, and it really feels like an natural extension of React.
+Its no silver buttet, but if you need a way to handle distributed state in a simple manner - Recoil is your friend 😁

 Recomented sources: